habibanalytics/Towards-Data-Science/README.md

 I will introduce myself to get started.
 I’m Habib-ur-Rehman from a computer science background.

 I worked in Java, C# and C++ In the past.
 But for the past 6-7 months I have not worked in these programming languages.
 I tried learning python from different resources and so i figured to do it the right way.

-The topics such as machine learning, python, data science, big-data These topics are really trending these days and are highly in demand in the market.
-I searched a lot about data science and so I finally decided to become one because it is a respectable job and it pays well.

 I talked to data scientists online and from their suggestions I came across a lot of courses that I want to do In order to learn Data Science the proper way.

-The idea of sharing this whole experience is that you guys can share with me your opinion, your ideas to help me improve and you can also follow along.

 I will share
 * My code